PTM-POSE Reference#

 - ptm_pose.project.project_ptms_onto_SpliceSeq(psi_data, splicegraph, gene_col='symbol', dPSI_col=None, sig_col=None, extra_cols=None, coordinate_type='hg19', separate_modification_types=False, identify_flanking_sequences=False, flank_size=5, ptm_coordinates=None, PROCESSES=1, **kwargs)[source]#

-Given splice event quantification from SpliceSeq (such as what can be downloaded from TCGASpliceSeq), annotate with PTMs that are found in the differentially included regions.
+- Given splice event quantification from SpliceSeq (such as what can be downloaded from TCGASpliceSeq), annotate with PTMs that are found in the differentially included regions. - Parameters:

 - psi_data: pandas.DataFrame